orientechnologies/orientdb/README.md

 Furthermore, the FA automation requires this sequence now:

-- Create adb request 1st!
+- FIRST Create adb request!
 ADB waits for a staged new build.
 - THEN stage your build
-- ADB should then promote & upload internally => Vali mail
+- THEN ADB should promote and upload internally => Validation email
-- After we set “vali OK” in adb request => RTC , delivery mail
+- THEN after “validation OK” in adb request => RTC, delivery email